Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Methods

-In order to consider more realistic cases, we include several expected observational effects in the 21-cm power spectrum.
-In order to generate the mock SKA dataset, we process the direct output of the simulation using the following prescription: (a) Two-dimensional slices of simulation boxes (images) are smoothed with a two-dimensional Gaussian that corresponds to the effect of SKA resolution. (b) We add a pure Gaussian noise (smoothed with the SKA resolution) to the image as a realization of the SKA thermal noise. (c) We adopt a mild foreground avoidance to mitigate the foreground effects following \cite{discrete} \citep[see also ][]{datta10, dillon14, pober14, pober15, jensen15}.
+In order to consider more realistic cases, we include several expected observational effects in the 21 cm power spectrum.
+In order to generate the mock SKA data set, we process the direct output of the simulation using the following prescription: (a) Two-dimensional slices of simulation boxes (images) are smoothed with a two-dimensional Gaussian that corresponds to the effect of SKA resolution. (b) We add a pure Gaussian noise (smoothed with the SKA resolution) to the image as a realization of the SKA thermal noise. (c) We adopt a mild foreground avoidance to mitigate the foreground effects following \citet{discrete} \citep[see also ][]{datta10, dillon14, pober14, pober15, jensen15}.
 The expected redshift dependence of these three effects is included.
-By mild foreground avoidance we mean that the wedge-like region that is avoided in $k$-space is relatively small, since we assume that the SKA will enable a reasonably accurate foreground removal as a first step of foreground mitigation.
+Foreground avoidance refers to the assumption that a region of the observed $k$-space must be dropped from the analysis since it is dominated by foregrounds; by ``mild" we mean that this avoidance region is a relatively small wedge-like region, assuming that the SKA will enable a reasonably accurate foreground removal as a first step of foreground mitigation.
+Specifically, we assume that the wedge is determined by the SKA field of view, corresponding to the ``optimistic model" from \citet{pober14}.
 For the `mock SKA data', we utilize eight redshift bins (covering $z=6 - 27.4$) and five $k$ bins (covering $k=0.05$~Mpc$^{-1}$ to 1~Mpc$^{-1}$).
-At each redshift, we calculate the mean of the 21-cm power spectrum over the range of $k$ values within each $k$-bin.
-This procedure is applied to all models in the mock SKA dataset \citep[for more details, see][]{sikder}.
+At each redshift, we calculate the mean of the 21 cm power spectrum over the range of $k$ values within each $k$-bin.
+This procedure is applied to all models in the mock SKA data set \citep[for more details, see][]{sikder}.
+We do not include detailed interferometer effects that are related to calibration and limited Fourier coverage.

-To create a realistic dataset for the global 21-cm signal, we introduce random Gaussian noise to the ideal global signal generated by the simulation.
-Specifically, to the signal in each redshift bin ($\Delta z = 1$) we add Gaussian noise with mean $\mu = 0$ and $\sigma$ of 2.5 mK, 17 mK, or 25 mK, resulting in three levels of noisy global 21-cm signal datasets.
+To create a realistic data set for the global 21 cm signal, we introduce random Gaussian noise to the ideal global signal generated by the simulation.
+Specifically, to the signal in each redshift bin ($\Delta z = 1$) we add Gaussian noise with mean $\mu = 0$ and $\sigma$ of 2.5 mK, 17 mK, or 25 mK, resulting in three levels of noisy global 21 cm signal data sets.
 The 17 mK and 25 mK noise levels correspond to the range of typical sensitivity of existing telescopes \citep{bowman18, de_lora2022}, while the 2.5 mK level is an optimistic scenario that represents the sensitivity of a next-generation global signal telescope.
 Below we sometimes also restrict the considered redshift range when considering various specific experiments.